Envirometrix/PredictiveSoilMapping/main.md

 ## Critical aspects of Predictive Soil Mapping

-The previous chapters have reviewed many of the technical aspects of PSM.
+Previous chapters in this book have reviewed many of the technical aspects of PSM.
-To a statistical, following the right procedure and applying the right statistical framework will be the key element of success of a PSM project.
-In practice, it is really the combination of all elements and aspects that determines a success of PSM project.
+For a statistician, following the right procedures and applying the right statistical frameworks will are the key elements of success for a PSM project.
+In practice, it is really a combination of all elements and aspects that determines a success of a PSM project.
 In this chapter we provide some practical tips on how to organize work and what to be especially careful about.
 We refer to these as the *critical aspects of PSM projects*.

-At the end of the chapter we also try to give a more practical tips in sense of check-lists and simple economic calculus, to try to prevent from making unrealistic plans or producing maps that nobody will eventually use.
+At the end of the chapter we also try to present additional practical tips in the form of check-lists and simple economic analysis, to help readers avoid making unrealistic plans or producing maps that may not find effective use.

 ### PSM main steps

-Based on all theory explained previously, we can summarize the usual PSM processes as (Fig. \@ref(fig:psm-decision-tree)):
+Based on previously presented theory, we can summarize the usual PSM processes as (Fig. \@ref(fig:psm-decision-tree)):

 1. Preparation of point data (training data).